 The OPC Data Access Specification is the first of a group of specifications known as the OPC Classic Specifications.
 OPC Data Access is a group of client-server standards that provides specifications for communicating real-time data from data acquisition devices such as PLCs to display and interface devices like Human-Machine Interfaces (HMI), SCADA systems and also ERP/MES systems.
 The specifications focus on the continuous communication of data.

 The OPC Data Access specification is also known as OPC DA.
-OPC DA deals only with real-time data and not historical data (for historical data you need to use OPC Historical Data Access, or OPC HDA) or events (for Alarms and Events you need to use OPC Alarms and Events, or OPC AE).
+OPC DA deals only with real-time data and not historical data or events.
+For historical data you need to use OPC Historical Data Access, or OPC HDA.
+For Alarms and Events you need to use OPC Alarms and Events, or OPC AE.

-There are three attributes associated with OPC DA data.
+There are three attributes associated with OPC DA item.
 These are

 - a value,

 The OPC DA specification states that these three attributes have to be returned to an OPC client making a request.
 Therefore, if the data source is not capable of providing a timestamp, for example, the OPC DA server must create a timestamp.

 Note that the items are not the data sources - they are just connections to them.
 For example, the tags in a DCS system exist regardless of whether an OPC client is currently accessing them.
 The OPC Item should be thought of as simply specifying the address of the data, not as the actual physical source of the data that the address references.

 Although OPC is primarily designed for accessing data from a networked server, OPC interfaces can be used in many places within an application.
 At the lowest level they can get raw data from the physical devices into a SCADA or Distributed Control System (DCS), or from the SCADA or DCS system into the application.
 The architecture and design makes it possible to construct an OPC Server which allows a client application to access data from many OPC Servers provided by many different OPC vendors running on different nodes via a single object.